You can deduct unreimbursed employee business expenses if both of these are true:

 Long-distance calls made for business

 You can't deduct the base rate of the first phone line into your home.
 You can deduct the cost of a second business line.

-Travel expenses -- These are those incurred while traveling away from your home overnight for your employer.
+Travel expenses -- You might travel away from your home overnight for your employer.
 Travel expenses include: